-Truths We Confess: A Layman’s Guide to the Westminster Confession of Faith (Vol. 1-3 Set)by Dr. R.C.
+Truths We Confess: A Layman’s Guide to the Westminster Confession of Faith (Vol. 1-3 Set)by R.C.
 Sproul

 Timeless truths — viewed in their enduring relevance.
 In his three-volume exposition of the Westminster Confession of Faith, R.C.
 Sproul writes with both insight into current issues and clarity for lay readers.
 The resulting commentary will long serve the church as an invaluable aid for digesting and teaching the eternal truths of Scripture.